morningred88/AWS/S3_SysOps/S3_storage_data.md

 You **cannot directly upload files to Glacier in S3 glacier console**.
 You need to do it from CLI or SDK.

+## Athena

+We are able to query data in S3, do some complex query directly without setup any servers, without transforming the data.
+We just need specify the right data format and the location of the data.